hanspr/mi-ide/config/micro-ide/help/plugins.md

       "Version": "1.0.0",
       "Url": "https://github.com/user/plugin/archive/v1.0.0.zip",
       "Require": {
-        "micro": ">=1.0.3"
+        "micro-ide": ">=1.0.3"
       }
     }
   ]
 }]
 ```

-Then open a pull request at github.com/micro-editor/plugin-channel adding a link
+Then open a pull request at github.com/micro-ide-editor/plugin-channel adding a link
 to the raw `repo.json` that is in your plugin repository.
 To make updating the
 plugin work, the first line of your plugins lua code should contain the version
 of the plugin.
 (Like this: `VERSION = "1.0.0"`) Please make sure to use